usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 several legal considerations, the Department will not adopt such an approach.
-First, the Department is incorporating WCAG 2.1 Level AA by reference into subpart H and must abide by the Office of the Federal Register’s regulation regarding incorporation by reference.
-63 The regulation states that incorporation by reference of a publication is limited to the edition of the publication that is approved by the Office of the Federal Register.
-Future amendments or revisions of the publication are not included.
-64 Accordingly, the Department only incorporates a particular version of the technical standard and does not state that future versions of WCAG would be automatically incorporated into subpart H. In addition, the Department has concerns about
+First, the Department is incorporating WCAG 2.1 Level AA by reference into subpart H and must abide by the Office of the Federal Register’s regulation regarding incorporation by reference. {% fn 63 %} The regulation states that incorporation by reference of a publication is limited to the edition of the publication that is approved by the Office of the Federal Register.
+Future amendments or revisions of the publication are not included. {% fn 64 %}
+Accordingly, the Department only incorporates a particular version of the technical standard and does not state that future versions of WCAG would be automatically incorporated into subpart H. In addition, the Department has concerns about